What is a Securities and Commodities Trader?

 - Monitor markets or positions.

-Things a Securities & Commodities Trader Should Know How to Do
+Skills Needed to be a Securities & Commodities Trader

 When polled, Securities and Commodities Traders say the following skills are most frequently used in their jobs: